Lucy-Forrest-Lab/AlignMe/Running.md

 ### Optional flags

 #### Anchors
-Adding a list of positions that will be fixed can be carried out using the -anchors flag:
+Adding a list of positions that will be fixed can be carried out using this flag:
-`-anchors <filename`
+`-anchors <filename>`
 The format of this file is described [here](#Formats.md).

 #### Gap penalties